 “In a world that’s changing so quickly, the biggest risk you can take is not taking any risk.”

-The essence is advice is that the world is aggressively marching forward.
+The essence of this advice is that the world is aggressively marching forward.
 When it comes to adapting to change, a delay is increasingly expensive as you quickly lose your place.